How I became more effective.

 I began to practise differently and saw dramatically improved results.
 Patients were getting better so quickly they didn’t need more than one or two sessions and they were able to maintain their own wellness.
 I felt really embarrassed about the treatment I had been “selling” up to then.
 I couldn’t continue to practise in the same way, I had to change.

-Since that epiphany I have focused on developing skills that benefit patients and dropped all the unnecessary, unhelpful and costly treatments.
-The new approach, cognitive functional therapy (CFT), shows great promise in helping people who suffer from musculoskeletal pain and disability.
+Since then I have focused on developing skills that benefit patients and dropped all the unproven treatments.
+The new approach, a development of physiotherapy known as cognitive functional therapy (CFT), shows great promise in helping people who suffer from musculoskeletal pain and disability.
 It is a powerful solution to both short term or long term problems.